martin-mazzini/kafka-visualizer/README.md

  - **Consumer boxes**: in a similar way, the words appearing in these boxes correspond to the words being read by the respective consumer.
 You can stop a given consumer with the **Remove consumer** button.
 Inactive consumers are greyed out, and can be started with the **Add consumer** button.
 The **Partitions** row show the topic partitions which are currently assigned to the given consumer.
 The **Latency** box allows you to control the rate at which each message is being read.
  - **Topic partitions table**: this table shows the end offset, current offset, and lag of each of the partitions.

+**Note:** if you use the "Latency" feature, take into account that its implemented with a simple Thread.sleep(), without notyfing threads of changes in its value.
+This means that if you set a really high time (like minutes), and then reduce it, you will have to wait for it to ellapse so that the thread resumes and starts processing with the new latency value.

 The following sections details how the UI can be used to illustrate some interesting Kafka concepts

-### Consumer groups and topic partitions
+## Consumer groups and topic partitions

 All the consumers in the app are part of the same consumer-group (“group-one”).
 Consumer groups control how partitions are assigned to consumers.
 The rules are as follows:

  - All consumers must belong to a consumer group.
  - Each consumer within a group reads from exclusive partitions (one consumer can read from multiple partitions, but each partition is read only by one consumer)

 By using the  **Add consumer** and **Remove consumer** buttons, you can see how partitions get re-assigned between the active consumers.
+This process of moving partitions across consumers is known as **Partition Rebalance**.
 Partitions assigned to the respective consumer are shown in the **Partitions** row.
 Kafka will always try to spread the partitions across different consumers (depending on the assignment strategy, you can read more about it here => [kafka-partition-assignment-strategies)](https://medium.com/streamthoughts/understanding-kafka-partition-assignment-strategies-and-how-to-write-your-own-custom-assignor-ebeda1fc06f3)

-### Partitions as unit of parallelism
+## Partitions as unit of parallelism

 Note that if you turn on the 5 consumers at the same time, one of them will be idle, as shown below.
 In that sense, the amount of partitions limits the maximum amount of concurrent consumers, and is therefore the main unit of parallelism in Kafka.
 Kafka supports increasing the partition number after topic creation, but not decreasing it.

-### Pub/Sub vs Queue
+## Pub/Sub vs Queue

 Consumer groups allows you to control if you use Kafka as a **Distributed Queue** or as a **Publish / Subscribe** service.